The Focus and Method of My Teaching

 The Nature of Human Perception as a Model

 For many years my teaching focus in the course has been on how the process of human perception can be seen as an extremely powerful and resonant model for how our mind creates and projects the images of the world that we seem to just see.
-And how understanding this mechanism, and perceiving its ability to make and shape our perceptions using the ego (who and what we seem to be) as its model, creates the illusion of separation.
+And how understanding this mechanism, and perceiving its ability to make and shape our perceptions using the ego-driven character we have created (who and what we seem to be) as its model, creates the illusion of separation.
 This illusion (or misperception), not of a seemingly physical world itself (which doesn’t exist), but of the very sense of separation the world is made to simulate is, according to the course, the only thing we need to correct.

 By coming to a direct, personal and visceral realization of the internally created and outwardly projected nature of the world of perception, our barriers to seeing its fundamental unreality are greatly weakened, allowing our perceptions to be redirected to the Real World which accurately reflects the oneness and reality of God.
+This allows our sense of identity to return to our True Self, from which the perception of the Real World is simply obvious.

 The “World as Illusion” vs. “The Separation as Illusion”